microbiomedata/nmdc-schema/.github/pull_request_template_berk.md

 # Guidelines

-## _Light_ Schema Freeze
+## _Soft_ Schema Freeze
 The nmdc-schema and berkeley-schema are under a light freeze this means changes **should not** be made that have any down stream implications.
 To ensure this, PRs need to be closely reviewed with **every** component of the NMDC in mind.

 ## Reviewers
 To ensure no changes are made unexpectedly, ALL berkeley-schema refacror roll out task coordinators should be listed as reviewrs for ALL PRs.
-See [squad proposal](https://docs.google.com/document/d/1XXN1YuaBuSkxPXeiLKm5YxYzXTamBPQrzzeLhlh7PWs/edit#heading=h.u52g8v319adh) for list of names
+See [squad proposal](https://docs.google.com/document/d/1XXN1YuaBuSkxPXeiLKm5YxYzXTamBPQrzzeLhlh7PWs/edit#heading=h.u52g8v319adh) for list of names.

+Task coordinators should review PRs and provide feedback within a week.
+Expedition, questions, and discussion can happen at any meeting.

 PRs should NOT be merged until they have been approved by all task coordinators.